 Newton Car Accidents

 When motor vehicle collisions result in fatalities or injuries, victims or their family members have legal rights.
-A Newton, MA car accident lawyer at the Law Offices of Jeffrey S. Glassman can provide representation to those who have been hurt or who have lost loved ones in a crash.Newton, MA Residents Face Driving Risks
+A Newton, MA car accident lawyer at the Jeffrey Glassman Injury Lawyers can provide representation to those who have been hurt or who have lost loved ones in a crash.Newton, MA Residents Face Driving Risks

 Death reports from 2008 indicate that 13 percent of all fatalities in Massachusetts that occurred due to unintentional injury happened in motor vehicle accidents.
 In 2009, Mass.gov indicated motor vehicle collisions were the fourth leading cause of unintentional injury deaths.
 Sixty-six percent of people who experienced premature mortality due to motor vehicle accidents were in a vehicle when they were killed.
 Fifteen percent were on a motorcycle, and 18 percent were pedestrians.